jonathanlandy/testmd/README.md

 By plotting fitted CODs against ranked feature count, one often learns that seemingly high-dimensional problems can actually be understood using only a minority of the available features.
-The plot below (taken from our tutorials) demonstrates this: A fit to one year of AAPL's stock fluctuations using just 3 other stocks as predictors nearly matches the performance of a 49-feature fit.
+The plot below (taken from our tutorials) demonstrates this: A fit to one year of AAPL's stock fluctuations -- using just 3 other stocks as predictors -- nearly matches the performance of a 49-feature fit.
-The 3-feature fit arguably provides more insight and is certainly much easier to reason about.
+The 3-feature fit arguably provides more insight and is certainly easier to reason about.

 ![apple stock plot](./docs/apple.png)